nus-cs2103-AY2021S2/ip/docs/README.md

 as well.
 How cool is that?

 You can leave the app by clicking on the close button, but of course, a `bye` command with the exact same functionality is supplied for those lazy - to use a mouse.
+Other fast-quit alternatives include `Ctrl-Q` and `Ctrl-H`, if these are available on your system as well.

 ## Command syntax

+Terms in `SCREAMING_SNAKE_CASE` should be supplied by you, the user.
+You wouldn't want a mysterious albeit charming task called `TASK_NAME`, do you?

 | Command | Example |
 |---|---|